 Look no further than myPanier for your French fix.
 Based in California with warehouses in both the U.S. and France, they’ve nailed the whole French grocery store online experience. myPanier’s mission is to make authentic and hard-to-find foods available nationwide.

-They have a huge selection ranging from cookies and French candies, to snacks and personal care items, and other everyday grocery items to butter and cheese, high-end artisanal items, and even seasonal items.
+They have a huge selection ranging from cookies and French candies, to snacks and personal care items like French shower gel, and other everyday grocery items to butter and cheese, high-end artisanal items like foie gras, and even seasonal items.

 Everything is nestled under easy-to- navigate menus and the prices are actually very reasonable, keeping in mind that the French foods are imported so they won’t be the same price as they are in France.
 I mention that because many of the online stores in France that feature American products are astronomically expensive — think $13 for a box of Cheerios and that sort of thing.